jenbyte/Aloha-Apparel-Homepage/README.md

 * **Built With:** Visual Studio Code

 ## **Personal Learnings**
-* Using HTML to create a backbone of a website
+* Using HTML to create the backbone of a website
 * Using CSS to style the website, such as fonts, colors, sizing, flexbox, text-decoration
-* Using JavaScript to add behaviour to the website
+* Using JavaScript/jQuery to add behaviour to the website
-* Organizing code so it's easy to read
+* Organizing code in a clean and orderly manner

 ## **License**
 Learning materials content is copyright (c) 2019 RED Academy.